-There were no loans provided to or received from key management personnel during the financial year (2011: \$nil).
+There were no loans provided to or received from key management personnel during the financial year (2012: \$nil).

-f) Other transactions and balances with Key Management Personnel
+e) Other transactions and balances with key management personnel

-Details of other transactions with Key Management Personnel are set out in note 24.
+Details of other transactions with key management personnel are set out in Note 24.